 Wisdom teeth are the last of the molars to come through at the very back of your mouth.
-You probably have them by the time you reach early twenties, although some people get at an earlier or later age.
+You probably have them by the time you reach your early twenties, although some people get at an earlier or later age.
 Wisdom tooth extraction is the removal of these teeth and sometimes not a very straight forward procedure depending on how they are present.

 For a lot of people wisdom teeth erupt normally and fit well in the mouth without any issues.
 But for some there is simply not enough space in the mouth to adjust them.
 Also, they can be at an angle, horizontal or get stuck underneath your gums or teeth.
 This is known as an ‘impacted wisdom tooth’ and needs special care during extraction.
 If partially erupted, these teeth are hard to clean, plus food and plaque can get trapped underneath the gums leading to swollen and painful gums, cavities and infection.
 Extraction of a wisdom tooth is indicated if you are facing symptoms or there is danger to the adjacent molar.

 Unless it is an emergency, wisdom teeth extractions should be planned in advance.
 So schedule in such a way that you get at least a few days to rest.
 Talk to your dentist of what you might encounter and plan accordingly.
 It will take a few days to heal from the extraction.
 So here are a few things you can expect and that you should keep in mind to speed up the recovery process.

 Day of extraction:

 Depending on your choice of anesthesia, the extraction can be done either only under local anesthesia or with additional sedation for a more comfortable procedure.

 Here are a few important things to remember immediately after extraction: